SSRIs Tied to Increased Dementia Risk, another study finds

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-Anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the latest anxiety research: SSRIs Tied To Increased Risk Of Dementias.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including SSRIs Tied to Increased Dementia Risk.